Skinny shaming is rife and real, and it’s time we talked openly about it.

 I’ll be the first one to say that I am still doing my own inner work when it comes to everything I teach.
 I don’t believe our work is ever complete; it’s a lifelong journey of exploration and growth.

-I remember writing about and sharing my experiences of skinny shaming last year on Instagram.
+Last year I wrote about and shared my experiences of skinny shaming on Instagram.

 I spoke about how damaging it was to be consistently told things like, “you need to eat more,” and “you’re too thin,” by total strangers and family alike.
 I said it was equally as damaging as being told the opposite, but that didn’t sit well with certain people.